-The way to use a two-speed pump; run low-speed for primary circulation and filtration functions 24 hours a day, and the high-speed for activities that require more power, such as vacuuming a pool or when running your pool heater (heaters may require higher flow rates).
+The way to use a two-speed pump; run it on low-speed for primary circulation and filtration functions 24 hours a day, and the high-speed for activities that require more power, such as vacuuming a pool or when running your pool heater.

 You can buy an above ground model for little more than a single speed but a lot less than a variable speed unit.